brevzin/cpp_proposals/1240_scalable_reflection/scalable-reflection.md

 semantics (i.e., later predicates are not applied if an earlier predicate produced `false`).

-Similarly, without `filter` arguments, invoking `bases_of` returns a sequence of reflections for the direct bases of the given (non-capturing-closure) class type.
+Similarly, without `filter` arguments, invoking `bases_of` returns a sequence of reflections for the direct and virtual bases [^bases] of the given (non-capturing-closure) class type.
 Predicates can be added to narrow down the bases of interest.

+[^bases]: "Base" or "base class" in this context is a subobject designator, much like a data member is.
+It is not just a class type.
+For example, one can query whether a base is virtual or private, etc.

 The following example illustrates some uses of `members_of`: